How does the CTS work?

 The CTS runs on a desktop machine and executes test cases directly on attached devices or an emulator.
 The CTS is a set of unit tests designed to be integrated into the daily workflow (such as via a continuous build system) of the engineers building a device.
 Its intent is to reveal incompatibilities early on, and ensure that the software remains compatible throughout the development process.

-The CTS is an automated testing harness that includes two major software components:
+The CTS is an automated testing suite that uses two major software components:

-Individual test cases are executed on the Device Under Test (DUT).
-The test cases are written in Java as JUnit tests and packaged as Android .apk files to run on the actual device target.
+- Individual test cases are executed on the DUT.
+The test cases are written in Java as JUnit tests and packaged Android .apk files to run on the actual device target.

 The Compatibility Test Suite Verifier (CTS Verifier) is a supplement to the CTS available for download.
 CTS Verifier provides tests for APIs and functions that cannot be tested on a stationary device without manual input (e.g. audio quality, accelerometer, etc).